liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-maven-plugins-from-liferay-ide.markdown

 types, including portlet, theme, hook, and layout template plugins.
 To make sure that you can find the archetypes you need, we provide archetypes for each of these plugin types for various versions of Liferay. *Archetype* is Maven's project templating toolkit.
-In this article, we explain how to use Archetype to create a Liferay portlet project.
+In this tutorial, we explain how to use Archetype to create a Liferay portlet project.
 With Archetype, you can use the same steps we detail below to generate Liferay plugin projects of any type.